proseltd/Telepathy-Community/README.md

 Upcoming features include:
   - ~~Adding message views to the archiver module.~~
   - ~~Expanding the time specifications for the archive module to include be able to set a specific period (including end date).~~
-  - Giving the archiver module the ability to archive comments on channel posts.
+  - ~~Giving the archiver module the ability to archive comments on channel posts.~~
-  - May integrate location analysis tools.
+  - ~~May integrate location analysis tools.~~
+  - Build a CLI wrapper to improve ease of use.
+  - Create a tool for generating sourcelist files.

 ## Feedback